A multi-institutional open-source collaboration building a better way to find and share geospatial data

 GeoBlacklight Project Showcase

-The Big Ten Academic Alliance Geoportal aggregates metadata from 10 different institutions providing a single place to find and use data from multiple GIS data clearinghouses, FTP sites, and library catalogs.
+The Big Ten Academic Alliance Geoportal aggregates metadata from 12 different institutions providing a single place to find and use aerial imagery, geospatial data, and scanned maps from multiple GIS data clearinghouses and library catalogs.

 The NYU Spatial Data Repository is a search and discovery platform for geospatial data created by NYU's Data Services.
 The application is the entry point for discovering and accessing NYU's spatial data collections.